benzitohhh/toessay/README.md

 Ensure
 * Apache mod_rewrite enabled
 * Apache virtual host: FollowSymLinks option enabled, FileInfo directives allowed (e.g. AllowOverride FileInfo or AllowOverride All)
-* .htaccess file is present and writeable
+* .htaccess file is present within /wordpress/ and writeable.
+Below is an example.
+If url is not root, (i.e. bla.com/bla/), set the RewriteBase and RewriteRule appropriately:

+###

     # BEGIN WordPress
     <IfModule mod_rewrite.c>